Which Witch? (novel): Plot

-After spending time with Arriman, Terence discovers the perfect piece of magic for Belladonna to do: raise the ghost of Sir Simon, Arriman's friend, which Arriman has been trying to do for years.
+After spending time with Arriman, Terence discovers the perfect piece of magic for Belladonna to do: raise the ghost of Sir Simon Montpelier, Arriman's friend, which Arriman has been trying to do for years.
 Olympia, on her day, performs a terrifying piece of magic known as the "Symphony of Death."
 It seems that unless Belladonna can perform her necromancy, she will certainly lose.

 However, the day before her turn, her familiar goes missing.
 Only Terence is aware, as Rover was with him at all times.
 Without telling Belladonna, Terence devises a plan with Arriman's servants, who all agree that Belladonna would be the best wife for Arriman.
 Terence goes into town to hire an actor to play Sir Simon.
 Belladonna performs as scheduled.
 After an amazing display, Sir Simon appears to everyone, alive.
 Arriman is overjoyed to see his friend.

 One day after Belladonna's act, Terence goes missing.
 He is found back at his old orphanage.
 However, a message from the actor's mother reveals that he was unable to arrive on time for the performance, which jolts the plotters into the realization that Sir Simon has truly been resurrected.
 The same night, Terence goes to the kitchen for a drink when the matron catches him.
 Out of nowhere, he turns her into a spider, then returns to Darkington.
 It turns out that Rover was kidnapped by Madame Olympia.
-Arriman and his servants successfully return Rover to Belladonna, but it turns out that it was not Belladonna who completed the spell after all.
-It was Terence, who held Rover for all her performances and imitated her spell-casting.
-Delighted to have found his prophesied replacement, Arriman marries Belladonna and they take Terence in as Arriman's student.
+Arriman and his servants successfully return Rover to Belladonna, but it turns out that it was not Belladonna who completed the spell after all: it was Terence, who held Rover for all her performances and imitated her spell-casting.
+Delighted to have found his prophesied replacement, Arriman marries Belladonna and they take Terence in as Arriman's student and foster son.